 NW CÁDIZ students will enroll in courses designed especially for the program and taught in Spanish by University of Cádiz faculty.
 Most classes meet three hours per week and carry three semester credits.
 A typical course load is four or five courses per semester, depending on the requirements of the student's home institution.
 For students whose American university operates on the quarter system, credits will be converted to quarter credits by the home institution (one semester credit normally equals 1.5 quarter credits).
 All courses are graded on a 4 point scale.
 We will convert and assign A, A-, B+ grades for students from other universities at their request.
 Credit/No Credit is not normally an option.
 The curriculum consists of advanced Spanish grammar and composition (required of all students except those exempted by their home university), plus a variety of other courses in the humanities, social sciences, and fine arts as they pertain to the Spanish-speaking world.
 Academic calendars permitting, qualified students may be allowed to enroll in regular university courses.
 Students with an interest in oceanography and marine ecology may wish to participate in activities offered by the university's Facultad de Ciencias del Mar.

-During the 2017-2018 academic year the program will offer the following courses:
+During the 2022-2023 academic year the program plans to offer the following courses:

 - Spanish 301-406 (301-2, 302-3 may be taken concurrently)